Hello sightseers! You found our list of virtual tours of museums, zoos and national parks!

 Visit Pergamonmuseum.

 The National Museum of Australia offers free one hour digital excursions to schools that cannot visit the museum in person.
-The tours are available on weekdays between 9:30-10:30 am or at other times by request, and accommodate groups of 10-30 students.
-Classes meet with museum staff via Zoom and complete missions based around themes like the fight for indigionous rights.
+The tours are available on weekdays between 9:30-10:30 am or at other times by request, and accommodate groups of 10 to 30 students.
+Classes meet with museum staff via Zoom and complete missions based around themes like the fight for indigenous rights.
 Virtual exhibition gallery tours are also available on occasion.

 Visit the Louvre.

-The Guggenheim offers staff facilitated virtual museum tours for students in grades K-12.
+The Guggenheim museum offers staff facilitated online tours for students ranging from kindergarten to grade 12.
 Educators can book interactive, real-time tours for classes that engage students and enable question and answer sessions.
-Tours are no cost for New York City public schools, making them one of the best free virtual tours.
+Tours are no cost for New York City public schools.
 For other districts the tours are less than $100, and discounted rates are available.
-Tours cap-off at 30 participants, meaning groups are sure to receive an intimate experience.
+Tours have a maximum of 30 participants, meaning groups are sure to receive an intimate experience.

 Visit Guggenheim.